libcephfs: returns ESTALE to nfs-ganesha's FSAL_CEPH when operating on .snap directory

 - Assignee set to Zheng Yan

 - Target version set to v15.0.0

 - Component(FS) Ganesha FSAL, libcephfs added

-#2 Updated by Nathan Fish 2 months ago
+#2 Updated by Nathan Fish over 3 years ago

 I have just run into another problem which may be related:

 'ls .snap' now hangs for a long time (indefinitely?) and the active MDS has 1 process at 140% CPU, as well as 3 more at 60%,60%,and 10% respectively.
 I set 'max_mds 2' to see if that would split CPU usage. 'ls .snap' then began completing instantly, but incorrectly.
 It always prints "ls: reading directory '.snap': Stale file handle", then displays between 0 and 3 copies of each snapshot that should be there, for example 3 copies of '_2019-06-03_000001-0400_weekly_1' are listed.